murilopolese/RTP_SFPC_SUMMER20/arduino/esp_8_bit/README.md

 ```
 Stop right there!
-Look at those entertaining shapes by Michael Naylor!
+Look at this entertaining shapes by Michael Naylor!
    ______            ______            ______
   /\_____\          /\_____\          /\_____\          ____
  _\ \__/_/_         \ \__/_/_         \ \__/_/         /\___\